Skip to main content

 To get started, connect your Jira account to Ardoq under the connections tab.
 To connect the integration to your organization's Jira Software account, you need to provide the below information:

-Base URL: Check your browser URL when logged into your organization's Jira instance.
-(Please note: Don't paste the full URL, only the identifier in the URL for your domain)
+• Base URL: Check your browser URL when logged into your organization's Jira instance.

-(Please note: If you don't have an atlassian.net URL, please opt for custom domain)
+• Note 2: If you don't have an atlassian.net URL, then use the custom domain field

 Select Data